 - 7.1 The Service's vision is a Cheshire where there are no deaths, injuries or damage from fires and other emergencies.
 The Integrated Risk Management Plan (IRMP) explains the approach the Authority will take to support this vision, given the context in which the Service operates, and sets out the planned activity to deliver and achieve the intended outcomes. - 7.2 The IRMP specifies which activity will take place in each year, what the result will be and when there may be an impact.
 Performance indicators are agreed, setting out the projected performance and reported to Members and the public in line with the approved corporate planning and reporting timelines.
 The Service approach to risk is explained in its risk management policy, which is reviewed every three years, and risks to key projects are outlined and managed through the project management framework. - 7.3 A Medium Term Financial Plan is produced annually, reviewed regularly and updated as necessary setting out the financial assumptions and demands upon the Service to highlight budgetary pressures and set out options to address any funding shortfalls to ensure sustainability.
-From 2019/20, this has been supplemented by a Capital Strategy and Reserves Strategy.
+The Plan is supplemented by a Capital Strategy and Reserves Strategy.

 - 8. Principle D: Determining the interventions necessary to optimise the achievement of the intended outcomes - 8.1 The Constitution sets out a decision making framework which ensures that all decisions are supported by all relevant information, including financial, legal and other appropriate professional advice, that available options are considered and that internal and external stakeholders are consulted.
 All decisions are formally recorded and published subject to confidentiality requirements. - 8.2 Progress against planned activity and projects is monitored and risks are reviewed regularly and reported quarterly to Performance and Overview Committee.
 Quarterly reports also include performance against targets for Key Performance Indictors (KPIs) as well as financial and project performance.
 If the circumstances in which the Service operates change, activity can be adapted accordingly.
-Decisions affecting Service delivery are delegated to officers in order to ensure they are able to react to changing circumstances quickly.

-8.3 KPIs are set as part of the planning process and reported on every quarter.
+Decisions affecting Service delivery are delegated to officers in order to ensure they are able to react to changing circumstances quickly. - 8.3 KPIs are set as part of the planning process and reported on every quarter.
 A Corporate Scorecard is produced showing performance against each of the KPIs.
 The corporate scorecard is published on the public website and the annual report is produced detailing the activity and performance of the Service.
 The following is an extract from the scorecard.

-Actual Target Q3 Year on Year Q3 2017- 18
+Actual Target Q4 Year on Year Q4 2018- 19

-Deaths in Primary Fires 1 0 \Leftrightarrow 1
+Deaths in Primary Fires 6 0 仓 1

-Injuries in Primary Fires 38 35 Û 51
+Injuries in Primary Fires 51 Û 57

-Accidental dwelling fires 280 Û 289
+Accidental dwelling fires 371 Û 363

-- % starting in kitchens 54% n/a Û 168 (58%)
+- % starting in kitchens 179 (56%) û 190 (52%)

-- % in homes with residents over pensionable age 16% n/a Û 58 (20%)
+% in homes with residents over pensionable age 60 (19%) û 63 (17%)

-Deliberate fires (Primary and Secondary) 997 Û 1,012
+Deliberate fires (Primary and Secondary) 1,084 Û 1,083

-Fires in Non Domestic Premises 128 Û 143
+Fires in Non Domestic Premises 166 û 166

-AFAs in Non Domestic Premises 328 456 Û 422
+AFAs in Non Domestic Premises 514 465 Û 434